-MaxLiving Urinary Tract health is a comprehensive supplement that delivers a blend of cranberry concentrate, D-mannose, and apple cider vinegar to provide all around support for the urinary tract.
+MaxLiving Urinary Tract Support is a comprehensive supplement that delivers a blend of cranberry concentrate and D-mannose to provide all around support for the urinary tract.
 Cranberry is one of the most widely known fruits for optimal urinary tract health and the prevention of infection, and D-mannose and apple cider vinegar both have been shown to have a powerful effect.
 The combination of all three provides excellent support and protection from harmful bacteria.

-MaxLiving Urinary Tract Health is ideal for patients looking to:
+MaxLiving Urinary Tract Support is ideal for patients looking to:

 - Protect against UTI development.(22)

 - Help prevent bacteria growth in the urinary tract.(24)